AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/ads-not-blocked.md

  4. Clear the checkboxes for AdGuard’s 6 content blocking extensions: *Custom*, *General*, *Other*, *Privacy*, *Security*, and *Social*.
     ![Unchecked content blockers](https://cdn.adtidy.org/content/Kb/ad_blocker/safari/adg-safari-unchecked-cbs.png)
  5. Restart Safari.
- 6. Check checkboxes for all 6 AdGuard content blockers again.
+ 6. Return to *Settings...* → *Extensions* and re-enable the content blocking extensions.
- 7. Open AdGuard for Safari settings by clicking its icon beside the Safari's search bar.
+ 7. Click the AdGuard for Safari icon next to the search bar and open its settings.
  8. Go to *Filters* tab.
  9. Click *Check for updates*.
  10. Do not close AdGuard for Safari window until filter update is finished.

-If that didn't help and ads are still not blocked, please contact our support at support@adguard.com.
+If this doesn’t help and ads are still not being blocked, please contact our support at support@adguard.com.

-If you have issues only on a particular page or website, you can report it right from the browser: click AdGuard for Safari icon beside the Safari's search bar and then click *Report an issue*.
+If you only have problems with a specific page or website, you can report it directly from the browser: click the AdGuard for Safari icon next to the Safari search bar, and then click *Report an issue*.